 Tenpay is an integrated payment platform created by Tencent.
 The company had some issues with payment processing, so it created its own platform for its clients (more than 1.1B QQ users).
 The payment platform has evolved into one of the biggest in China.
-Tenpay cooperates with airline firms, logistics/insurance companies, games, B2C business, and many other entities from different areas, and always ready to offer a secure online payment solution.
+Tenpay cooperates with airline firms, logistics/insurance companies, games, B2C businesses, and many other entities from different areas, and always ready to offer a secure online payment solution.

-Tencent uses its main payment helpers Tenpay, WeChat Pay and QQ Wallet to carry out most of its financial operations.
+Tencent uses its main payment helpers Tenpay, WeChat Pay, and QQ Wallet to carry out most of its financial operations.

 WeChat Pay was launched in 2013, and it was an embedded WeChat digital wallet, which can be used in order to perform online payments or send money between contacts.
 In other words, it is a WeChat payment option.